tango-controls/rfc/2/README.md

 Value of Device's State attribute MAY impact how the Device object responds to:

-* Writing to a Device's Attribute or to a Device's Pipe
+* Writing to a Device's Attribute or a Device's Pipe
 * Calling a Device's Command

 The Device MAY not execute (block) the attribute write or the pipe write operation or the command execution code for individual States.